ACGMN-I-Project/.github/profile/README.md

 - Collaborative: It involves collecting and sharing knowledge, experiences, and tools to benefit the entire ACGMN community.
 - Archival: The project aims to preserve and document the history of ACGMN, ensuring that future generations can appreciate and learn from its rich heritage.

 > The term "補完計画" (bǔ wán jì huà), which translates literally as "completeness plan," is often used in the context of the anime series Neon Genesis Evangelion and implies a process of achieving a state of wholeness or perfection.
-In the context of the ACGMN Instrumentality Project, it symbolizes the goal of creating a complete 和 harmonious ecosystem for these forms of media.
+In the context of the ACGMN Instrumentality Project, it symbolizes the goal of creating a complete and harmonious ecosystem for these forms of media.

 In essence, the ACGMN Instrumentality Project is a grand vision for the future of ACGMN's culture, seeking to unite and elevate these creative fields.
 ---